LeonardoBraga/ng2-helpers/README.md

 Since Angular 2.0 leverages ES6 to deal with modules, it was necessary to create a way to specify the module name that owns the directive being created.

-In order to do so, currently, you can use two different approaches:
+To define the module you can use:

 #####1.
 Module's `name`